Istanbul, with its population of around 16 million people, is

 if your expectation is not very high.
 These public beaches will be busy with

-families during the weekend.
+families during the weekend days.

 Kilyos Beaches